How can you prepare child relocation from or within France? What if your child has been relocated without your consent?

 Parental authority: France

-The parents can be registered on the child’s birth certificate at the time of birth.
-The parent can also be registered on the child’s birth certificate within one year after the child’s birth.
-If this year has passed, the parents can make a joint declaration before the chief clerk of the High Court to share voluntarily share the parental responsibility.
+In case the parents do not share the joint parental responsibility, the parents can make a joint declaration before the chief clerk of the High Court to share voluntarily share the parental responsibility.
 Or a parent can ask for a court order to obtain parental responsibility (article 372 of the Civil Code).

 After separation parents will in general continue to share parental responsibility.